-The Maine Coon cat comes in a wide range of colours, from black to white, or tabby to orange.
-In total, there are over 74 different Maine Coon colourings, the black Maine Coon being one of the most popular.
+The Maine Coon cat comes in a wide range of colors, from black to white, or tabby to orange.
+In total, there are over 74 different Maine Coon colorings, the black Maine Coon is one of the most popular.

 Maine Coon Behaviour

 Owning a Maine Coon is not like owning any cat.
-Just as their physical characteristics differ to other cat breeds, so do their behavioural characteristics.
-It is these differences that you should take note of however, since they make a Maine Coon cat easier to spot.
+Just as their physical characteristics differ from other cat breeds, so do their behavioral characteristics.
+It is these differences that you should take note of however since they make a Maine Coon cat easier to spot.

 The table below summarises the Maine Coon behaviours that you should expect to see: